raveelevator/GJM_Data_Analyst/README.md

 https://raveelevator.github.io/GJM_Data_Analyst/index.html

 This is my landing page with links to Github, LinkedIn, Email, Google doc Resume and Bitcoin Public Address.
-I am a data Analyst with operations processing experience at Wells Fargo.
+I am a data Analyst with Financial Relationship Spcialist at Regions Bank.
 I have a degree in Applied Economics from East Carolina University (ECU) Greenville, NC.
-I graduated from the UNC at Chapel Hill and obtained a certificate in Data Analytics 2020.
+I attended UNC at Chapel Hill and obtained a certificate in Data Analytics 2020.
 Links on my page include my four projects RepairShade, (2FA), MetalSpots, and Personal Asset Project "YourBit"

 More projects to come!